 Virtually free of guns and violence and full of friendly faces eager to help, Cuba is the ideal place to hitchhike.
+I was so inspired by my 3-month hitchhiking road trip that I hitchhiked in the American South through Kentucky to Tennessee.
 A key part of the island’s transportation network are shared taxis (typically rusty American cars from the 50s) and buses that stop at any point along their route to pick up Cubans waiting on the side of the road, often carrying human-size sacks of potatoes, furniture, or live chickens.
-Tourists are sometimes charged more than locals but the rate is still reasonable.
+Tourists are sometimes charged more than locals but the rate is still very reasonable.
 Some tour buses are only allowed to transport Cubans, and in some cases, only allowed to transport workers to beaches and fine hotels.
 The drivers of these buses are typically too afraid to let tourists board or will charge a high fare in the event that they are stopped and fined by the state.
 Half a dozen workers-only buses let me board and most only charged me the 5 pesos (20 cents) locals paid.
 The driver and I sometimes crafted a story to tell authorities in the event we were stopped and I was sometimes instructed to take off my tourist hat, put on my sunglasses, and pretend to be sleeping.